 - Component shortages

 - Discovery of sensitive components (such as a microphone sensitive to reflow oven heat)

 Time: 6-8 weeks

 Design Validation Testing Goal: The goal of the design validation stage is to produce a first article build of your entire product, including all items such as enclosures, screws, and packaging.
-This is the best stage to evaluate project costs and your production volumes.
+This is the best stage to evaluate project costs and production volumes.
 This is also a good point in time to start procurement on any long lead-time items you know will not be dropping off your BoM.

 What it looks like: This is the longest stage of the production process and can take 6 to 8 weeks.
-We recommend keeping these quantities low (50 units max) and set few expectations for their end use.
+We recommend keeping these quantities low (50 units max) and set few expectations for their end-use.

 If you are planning for a full box build production, you will want to sample as many combinations of product materials as possible to achieve the end product of your dreams.
 During this stage, you will provide your first mechanical BoM for your product.
 For a typical hardware device (eg. wearables) this would include items like an enclosure, miscellaneous hardware, lithium batteries, USB charging cables, product material packages, and foam inserts.
 MacroFab can help you sample from multiple vendors as well, so you can weigh out the variables of cost, timing, and quality for your project.

-As procurement takes place on the manufacturers end, you will want to prioritize creating a first draft of your assembly instructions and programming/testing procedures.
+As procurement takes place on the manufacturer’s end, you will want to prioritize creating the first draft of your assembly instructions and programming/testing procedures.
 Set up your initial expectations for the build and submit those so we can help you improve these instructions as you get closer to completing this stage.
 These instructions will be used for your DVT build, as well as the first items used for review and feedback.

 Once procurement is completed, your product will go through its first box build.
 MacroFab will analyze your instructions and collaborate with you further on additional improvements.
 Feedback will be gathered on recommended updates and the product will be evaluated on its mass manufacturability.